What's new about what you're making? Why is it necessary?

 Nothing like this has ever been possible before.
 By utilizing the new Regulation Crowdfunding laws, the Greenwood Project is transforming Black economics by providing a platform for people to invest in Black entrepreneurs.
 Black people will be even more likely to support Black startups, because we can make each other wealthy by doing so.
 This is known as collective economics.

 Most importantly, the startups we host on our portal will benefit from thousands of customers and fans from day one, since investors just like you will be part-owners of their companies.
-This type of marketing power is revolutionary and provides people of color with a generation-defining opportunity to produce billion dollar companies in 2017 and beyond.
+This type of marketing power is revolutionary and provides people of color with a generation-defining opportunity to support and fund companies they believe in.

 Why are Black entrepreneurs such a smart investment?